silvinor/www/_posts/2026-08-20-take-me-as-i-am.md

 But the photographs are not the part that should trouble you.
 Look above them, at the buttons the search offers you to narrow the results.
 When I ran it, they included *Kid*. *Boy*. *Cute*. *Face*. *Stare*. *Mild*.
 Just below, among the suggested searches, sat *autism face*.

 Those buttons are not editorial.
 They are built from what people actually type.
-So they are about as direct a record as you will find of the question the public brings to this subject, and the question is *what does it look like?*
+So they are about as direct a record as you will find of the question the public brings to this subject, and the question is *what does it look like*?

 There is no answer.
 Autism has no appearance.
 You cannot look at a person and see it - not at me, not at anyone.
-There is a small research literature that has measured subtle differences in facial shape across groups of autistic children, using instruments and group averages, and even read at its most generous it says nothing at all about whether a human being can look at a face and know. [^3] Nobody can.
+There is a small research literature that has measured subtle differences in facial shape across groups of autistic children, using instruments and group averages, and even read at its most generous it says nothing at all about whether a human being can look at a face and know. [^3][^3a] Nobody can.
 There is nothing there to see.

 So the search does what any system does when a confident user asks it an unanswerable question.
 It supplies the nearest available answer.
 It gives you a face, and the face belongs to somebody else.